-5 Highers at AABBB (standard entry) or ABBBB (widening access entry) including Maths, Biology, Chemistry, Physics or Psychology plus English and Maths or Applications of Maths necessary at National 5.
+5 Highers at AABBB (standard entry) or ABBBB (widening access entry), English, a modern language, Psychology or science subjects preferred plus English and Maths or Applications of Maths necessary at National 5, Biology preferred.

 You would require a satisfactory PVG (Protecting Vulnerable Groups) check to show you are suitable for this type of course.
 Contact Disclosure Scotland for details.